 • Notebooking can be used for any subject.

-• Some textbooks lend themselves to being used along side notebooking, such as the Apologia science books or Story of the World by Susan Wise Bauer
+• Some textbooks lend themselves to being used right along side with notebooking.

-If you haven’t tried notebooking in your homeschool, I hope you will print out some of our free notebooking pages and give it a try.
-Your students just might enjoy it!
+If you haven’t tried notebooking in your homeschool, I hope you will print out a few of our free notebooking pages and give it a try.
+Your students might really enjoy it!

 Send in your pictures of pages your kids create using our free notebooking pages and we might post them on the site!